COFFEE + GOSSIP

 Because of its small size, Kaffeeklatsch has always doubled as a mobile cafe.
 Jessica built an espresso cart to travel across Calgary and serve notable coffee in unique and surprising spaces, fostering social connections.
 With each new setting, we temporarily install the cafe using the existing conditions of the space.
 This tiny coffee shop, lodged into a small, often awkward location, invites interest as much as the aroma of coffee does.
 The unexpected nature of the cafe itself sparks conversation and connection.

-Furthering both the mobile and unpredictable nature of Kaffeeklatsch’s pop-ups, Jessica created a cold brew coffee trike in June of 2015.
+Furthering both the mobile and unpredictable nature of Kaffeeklatsch’s pop-ups, Jessica created a cold brew coffee trike in June 2015.
 This amazing cycle has appeared throughout downtown Calgary, serving exquisite cold brew coffee in the heat of summer.

 The Night Gallery is notable not only for being the birthplace of another Calgary institution, Tubby Dog, but for housing a giant, familiar statue for all of its nineteen years.
-Our restaurateur neighbours on this strip named themselves in honour of this famous statue: Ten Foot Henry.
+Our restaurateur neighbours on this strip even named themselves in honour of this famous statue: Ten Foot Henry.

-In the two years that we operated in this Storefront we curated art, cultivated community, and collected accolades; all while navigating the uncertain and unpredictable aspects of opening a business during the Covid 19 Pandemic.
+In the two years that we operated in this storefront, we curated art, cultivated community, and collected accolades—all while navigating the uncertain and unpredictable aspects of opening a business during the Covid-19 pandemic.

-Quite simply, we were outbid on the space, and unable to financially compete with the other party, despite September being the strongest month we’ve ever had.
+Quite simply, we were outbid on the space and unable to financially compete with the other party—despite September being the strongest month we’ve ever had.
 It’s that simple.